-To prevent electrical shock, do not use your heater with ungrounded electrical systems or two-pronged (cheater) adapters.
+To reduce the risk of electrical shock, do not use your heater with ungrounded electrical systems or two-pronged (cheater) adapters.

 Guarding against exhaust fumes

 Carbon monoxide is present in exhaust fumes.
 Take precautions to avoid its dangerous effects.

 If you smell exhaust fumes inside your vehicle, have your dealer inspect your vehicle immediately.
 Do not drive if you smell exhaust fumes.